 The organizations we partner with range widely from groups such as United Way and the American Red Cross to local nonprofit agencies that do good work in just one community.

-In 2019, Simmons Bank associates donated $403,000 to United Way for communities in our region through Simmons' payroll deduction program.
+In 2020, Simmons Bank associates donated more than $818,000 to United Way for communities in our region through Simmons' payroll deduction program.

-In 2019, Simmons Bank associates participated in 1,531 community service acts where they used a banking skill to help predominantly low-to-moderate income individuals.
+In 2020, Simmons Bank associates participated in more than 1,260 community service acts where they used a banking skill to help predominantly low-to-moderate income individuals.

-In September 2019, we celebrated our second annual Simmons Service Month, with associates across our footprint coming together to volunteer in their local communities.
-To partner with associates’ efforts, Simmons Bank committed to make a charitable donation of $10 per hour volunteered.
+In September 2020 we celebrated our third annual Simmons Service Month, with associates across our footprint coming together on behalf of their local communities.
+To partner with our associates’ efforts, Simmons Bank committed to make a charitable donation of $10 per hour volunteered to an associate-nominated charity.

-Top volunteers – or Simmons associates who donated 15 or more volunteer hours in September – also received up to $150 for charities of their choice.
-These 39 "star volunteers" raised a combined $5,850 for nonprofits across Simmons' footprint.
+Top volunteers who donated more than 15 hours of time during Simmons Service Month also received $150 each for the charity of their choice.
+These “star volunteers” together raised an additional $5,850 for nonprofits across our communities.

 The Simmons First Foundation was established in 2013 to help us give back to the communities that have been so vital to our continuing growth and success.
 Former Simmons CEO Tommy May heads up the foundation and guides it in its mission to build stronger and more vibrant communities for the future.
 First and foremost, the foundation aims to improve the lives of children through programs that enhance education and healthcare.
 The foundation has also provided the seed money for “Go Forward Pine Bluff,” a community renewal program that focuses on economic development, infrastructure and government, education, and quality of life.
 If successful, the program could serve as a blueprint for revitalization efforts in communities across the Simmons footprint.
 Every year, Simmons Bank makes a donation to Simmons First Foundation, to develop and expand programs, especially those serving areas with the most in need.